miralee94/devops22-java/README.md

 ### Exercise - Hand in

-The exercise `hand in` is done with a "Merge Request".
-If your merge request is closed by the teacher, you have successfully completed the exercise.
+The exercise `hand in` is done with a "Pull Request".
+If your pull request is closed by the teacher, you have successfully completed the exercise.
 This follows the UNIX Philosophy [no news is good news](https://en.wikipedia.org/wiki/Talk%3AUnix_philosophy#No_news_is_good_news).